I first came across Mamore Cottages when I was looking for a place to stay on the Inishowen Peninsula.

 Imagine coming back here on a cold winters evening after a long day out walking or hiking in Donegal.
 Feet up, a cold bottle of beer and a roaring fire.
 Magic.

 The cottages have everything you need for a very pocket-friendly weekend away.
 The price per night (listed below) is reasonable and the kitchen’s full decked-out with:

 Now, keep in mind that the bedrooms will differ slightly depending on which one of the five cottages you spend the night in.

 The bedroom in Kate’s, for example, comes with a large double iron-railed poster bed.
 There’s also what’s known as a ‘Settle Bed’ beside the fireplace in the living space.

 Kate’s cottage also comes with a shower room with a separate shower (electric) along with a basin and a toilet.

 How much a night will set you back

 A night in one of the Mamore Cottages is insanely reasonably, especially considering how unique an experience staying here will be and where the cottages are located (more on this in a second).

-So, I’ve whacked in a Friday and a Saturday night in September for 3 people in Mickey’s Cottage.
+So, I’ve whacked in a Friday and a Saturday night in March 2021 for 3 people in Mickey’s Cottage (note: there are no guarantee things will be back to normal then).
 Here’s how much it worked out at: